BPROCodes/BPROCodes/README.md

 - 👋 Hi, I’m @BPROCodes
 - 👀 I’m interested in learning more about different sectors of coding
 - 🌱 I’m currently majoring in Computer Science
-- 💞️ I’m looking to collaborate on nothing yet as I do not have the level to do so
+- 💞️ I would love to collaborate on small projects (Prefered language Java)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love gaming, the piano, and obviously coding
+- 💻 So far I have learned: Java, C, C++, HTML, CSS, JS (React), Dart, Python

 <!---
 BPROCodes/BPROCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.